omzy/catalog/readme.md

 ## Usage Instructions

-Simply make a request to an endpoint listed below (you may need to include an `Accept` header with the value `application/json` with your request).
+Simply make a request to an endpoint listed below (you should include an `Accept` header with the value `application/json` with your request).

 In order to call these endponts, you will need to send an authorization header along with your request.